New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The combination of the two experimental immunotherapy drugs plus standard chemotherapy resulted in a median survival of 19.7 months in patients, compared with a median of 9.5 months in those who received only a targeted therapy called regorafenib.
+The combination of two experimental immunotherapy drugs plus standard chemotherapy resulted in a median survival of 19.7 months in patients, compared with a median of 9.5 months in those who received only a targeted therapy called regorafenib.

-“These results pave the way for further study of this promising treatment approach,” said first author Zev Weinberg, MD, PhD, co-director of the UCLA Health GI Oncology Program and an investigator at the Jonsson Comprehensive Cancer Center at UCLA Health.
+"These findings pave the way for further study of this promising treatment approach," said first author Zev Weinberg, MD, PhD, co-director of the UCLA Health GI Oncology Program and an investigator at the Jonsson Comprehensive Cancer Center at UCLA Health.

 The new study included 112 patients with metastatic colorectal cancer who had already undergone chemotherapy (regimens containing oxaliplatin and irinotecan).

 According to Cancer Research UK, regorafenib is a type of targeted cancer drug called a cancer cell growth inhibitor.
-It works by interrupting the signals cancer cells need to grow, and also prevents these cells from forming new blood vessels.
+It works by interrupting the signals cancer cells need to grow and also prevents these cells from forming new blood vessels.

 In the study, the combination therapy nearly doubled patients' overall survival compared with regorafenib and significantly improved "progression-free survival," which is the time without further cancer growth.

-Progression-free survival with combination therapy was 6.2 months, compared with 2.1 months for those who received targeted therapy alone, the researchers reported.
+Progression-free survival with combination therapy was 6.2 months, compared with 2.1 months for those who received the targeted therapy alone, the researchers reported.

 The combination regimen had an "acceptable safety profile," with side effects roughly equivalent to those experienced by patients receiving standard chemotherapy, Weinberg and colleagues noted.